Students interested in the dual award program should begin by enrolling in the Master of Cultural Heritage and Museum

 Some Frequently Asked Questions –

-- Q: I am already studying cultural heritage and/or museum studies at Deakin – is the Dual Award program available to me?
+- Q: I am already studying at course in cultural heritage and museum studies at Deakin – is the Dual Award program available to me?
 A: No, the Dual Award is only available for students commencing their Deakin Cultural Heritage and Museum Studies course in 2021.

 - Q: Can the Dual Award program be studied part-time?
 A: The Course Plan requires full-time on-campus study in Melbourne for the first two trimesters of study at Deakin, and while in Germany.
 Part-time study will be required in the second calendar year of the program.